Ariel-Yu/database-kubernetes/kafka/basics.md

 - Body
   - Key
   - Value
+- After the data is written to the logs/segments, the data stays immutable

 ## Zookeeper
 - Cluster management
 - Failure detection and recovery
-- Store ACLs and screts
+- Store ACLs and secrets
 - An ensemble is usually formed by 3~5 servers